snabbdom-jsx/snabbdom-jsx/README.md

 var vnode = <HelloMessage name="Yassine" />
 ```

-If you're wondering how Components fit in a large application, you can look into the todomvc example (in the 'examples' folder).
+If you're wondering how Components would fit in a large application, you can look into the [todomvc example](https://github.com/yelouafi/snabbdom-jsx/tree/master/examples/todomvc).
 The application is implemented using the Elm architecture.
 For more information see [React-less Virtual DOM with Snabbdom : functions everywhere!](https://medium.com/@yelouafi/react-less-virtual-dom-with-snabbdom-functions-everywhere-53b672cb2fe3)